jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 #### Bits to Symbols

 Converting bits to symbols is pretty simple.
-The first thing we need to do is split the bit array in half.
+Start by splitting the bit array in half.
 Half the bits will be used for the in-phase signal and the other half will be used for the quadrature signal.
 As long as you use the same splitting method in the receiver, you can do this however you want.
 I always split the bits based on whether the bit index is even or odd.
 The even bits become the in-phase bits and the odd bits become the quadrature bits:

 ``` python
 i_bits = payload_bits[0::2]